THE GOTHEBORG III PROJECT

 .

 When looking at this painting it is hard to remember that at the time of Lars' painting this picture, there were barely a keel stretched at the shipyard area and that there were nothing like a ship to look at.
-Still this painting came out very close to reality as it turned out to look like.
+Still this painting came out very close to reality as the real ship turned out.

 Cross-section of the Gotheborg III (preliminary plan)